DottoreTozzi/iSpindel-TCP-Server/INSTALL_en.md

 # Installation Guide for Ubuntu
 ### Step-by-Step

+If the server has been already installed, you can perform an update with  sudo./update.sh in the server folder.

 Installation on Raspi: (https://github.com/avollkopf/iSpindel-TCP-Server/blob/master/INSTALL_en_Raspi.md)

 I am running the server in an ubuntu 16.04 container environement on my NAS.